Raafay7/Glamora-AI-Fashion-Recommendation/README.md

 ### `Note: If you face any kind of issue while installing the packages or by running the above command, you can follow this step - `

-- First, run the below pip command into your terminal (make sure your virtual environment is activated, it should be something like that - `(venv) PS C:\Users\asus\Django-eCommerce-Website`)-
+- First, run the below pip command into your terminal (make sure your virtual environment is activated, it should be something like that - `(venv) PS C:\Users\asus\Glamora-AI-Fashion-Recommendation`)-

   ```bash
   pip install django python-decouple django-allauth django_countries django-crispy-forms crispy_bootstrap4 jwt